|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 ST: Frederic Kanoute (Mali)

-He won two UEFA Cups while playing for Sevilla in Spain.
+Frederic Kanoute won two UEFA Cups while playing for Sevilla in Spain.
 He was African Player of the Year in 2007.
-He was born in France, but represented Mali internationally.
-He played in France, England, Spain and China professionally.
-He won two UEFA Cup with Sevilla.
+He was born in France.
+He was capped by French youth team, but he did nit received any senior callup from France.
+He represented Mali internationally in the senior level.
+He also played in France for Lyon, in England for West Ham and Tottenham, and in China fo Beijing Guoan.

-Born in France.
-He played for the french youth team before switching to play for Morocco at the senior level.
-He started his career with Bordeaux before moving to England, where he played for Arsenal, West Ham and Crystal Palace.
+Born in France, Marouane Chamakh played for the French youth team before switching to play for Morocco at the senior level.
+He had 64 caps between 2003 and 2014.
+For his club career, he started his career with Bordeaux before moving to England, where he played for Arsenal, West Ham and Crystal Palace.

 ST: Gonzalo Higuain (Argentina)